MathProofOfSoul/Site/README.md

 # Math Proof of Soul
-This site will attempt to prove the existance of a soul using mathematical principles
+This site will attempt to prove the existence of a soul using mathematical principles

 Download the PDF: [MathProofOfSoul.pdf](https://mathproofofsoul.github.io/Site/MathProofOfSoul.pdf)